Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A - Kimpton Charlotte Square Hotel; B - Scott Monument; C - Calton Hill; D - The Royal Mile; E - St Giles' Cathedral; F - The Hub; G - Edinburgh Castle; H - Water of Leith Walkway

-A KIMPTON CHARLOTTE SQUARE HOTEL – Walk from the hotel to the main beautiful Princess St. overlooking Princes Street Gardens and Edinburgh Castle.
+A – KIMPTON CHARLOTTE SQUARE HOTEL – Walk from the hotel to the main beautiful Princess St. overlooking Princes Street Gardens and Edinburgh Castle.
 If you have time, you can relax and walk through the gardens.

 Edinburgh Trees - 3 Days in Edinburgh - Our Useful 3 Day Edinburgh Itinerary

-Scott Monument in Edinburgh © The Luxury Travelers
+Scott Monument in Edinburgh © The Luxury Travelers (AVAILABLE FOR PURCHASE ON ETSY)

 C – CALTON HILL – Continue on Princes Street and climb up to Calton Hill.
 It’s a UNESCO World Heritage Site with lots of iconic Scottish monuments.
-It took us about 2 hours exploring the beautiful gardens and monuments while enjoying the panoramic views.
-Check this website for price and opening hours.
+It took us about 2 hours to explore the beautiful gardens and monuments while enjoying the panoramic views.

-Calton Hill, Edinburgh - Scotland Road Trip Itinerary
+Calton Hill, Edinburgh, Scotland

 Calton Hill, Edinburgh © The Luxury Travelers

-Calton Hill, Edinburgh - Scotland Road Trip Itinerary
+Calton Hill, Edinburgh, Scotland

 Calton Hill, Edinburgh © The Luxury Travelers

 D – THE ROYAL MILE – It runs through the heart of Edinburgh’s Old Town, from the Palace of Holyroodhouse, leading to the magnificent Edinburgh Castle.
 Its length is 1.8 km which is approximately one Scots mile long, hence the name.
-We started it from the corner of North Bridge and High Street and walked through lots of pubs, restaurants and souvenir shops.
+We started it from the corner of North Bridge and High Street and walked through lots of pubs, restaurants, and souvenir shops.

 The Royal Mile in Edinburgh - Scotland Road Trip Itinerary